Increasing Student Participation in the Classroom

 Increasing student participation in the classroom is a big concern for most teachers.
 Student participation in class is especially important when teaching EFL and ESL listening and speaking courses.
 The more students practice speaking, the more progress they will make in improving their proficiency.
 What, then, inhibits many students from participating more in listening and speaking classes?

 As a teacher, you undoubtedly notice that only a handful of usually the best students are willing to ask and answer questions in class.
 Getting any kind of meaningful participation from the majority of class members is like trying to pull teeth.
 Why?
 I strongly believe it is because the average student finds a rather dull and unexciting language class very boring.
 Students, therefore, are not motivated to even try.
-In today's age of the Internet in which young people are constantly being entertained with video games and social media interaction, students and many schools expect and even demand entertainment in the classroom from teachers.
+In today's age of the Internet in which young people are constantly being entertained by video games and social media interaction, students and many schools expect and even demand entertainment in the classroom from teachers.

 Enjoyable Activities For Increasing Student Participation

-In this activity I use a softball-sized cloth ball as an effective tool for grabbing student attention.
+In this activity, I use a softball-sized cloth ball as an effective tool for grabbing student attention.
 For example, when we check homework or do listening exercises on the whiteboard, I will toss the ball into the class.
 The student who catches or touches the ball must then come to the board to answer a question.
 The reward for the student is that she now gets the chance to toss the ball back to her classmates.
-When I stopped bringing the ball to class, a number of students constantly asked me where the ball was.
+When I stopped bringing the ball to class, many students constantly asked me where the ball was.
 They missed it that much when I didn't use it in class!

 2. Student Team Competition

 I have found that students work better in groups or teams than individually.
 Many also enjoy team competition.
 Hence, when I am practicing or reviewing vocabulary and grammar introduced in lessons, I will play games like "Stop The Bus," "Jeopardy" or games where teams have five to seven minutes to write on the board the most adjectives, adverbs or nouns they can think of.
 Many students especially like "Stop The Bus."
-In this vocabulary game, I usually present categories like countries, cities, sports, occupations and food.
-Teams members have to work together to think of words for all categories beginning with a certain letter presented by the teacher.
+In this vocabulary game, I usually present categories like countries, cities, sports, occupations, and food.
+Team members have to work together to think of words for all categories beginning with a certain letter presented by the teacher.

 3. Student Individual Competition

 Many students also enjoy individual competition in the classroom.
-I do this by lining up three to five students at the whiteboard, and then giving them contests in taking dictation or unscrambling sentences.
+I do this by lining up three to five students at the whiteboard and then giving them contests in taking dictation or unscrambling sentences.
 The student who answers the question correctly and the fastest wins a round and gets to stay at the board while the others sit down.

-4. Role Playing Story Dialogs
+4. Role-Playing Story Dialogs

 When I was teaching, our school used the Our Discovery Island series student book and workbook for all grade 1-6 EFL classes.
 An interesting serialized story in comic strip format is presented in each unit of the book.
-After students practice listening to and reciting the dialog in the story, they really enjoy role playing the dialog in class.
-Many students volunteer to do this in the front of the classroom.
+After students practice listening to and reciting the dialog in the story, they enjoy role-playing the dialog in class.
+Many students volunteer to do this in front of the classroom.
 The kids also have the latitude to move around the class during the role play.

 5. Listening to Different Kinds of Music